-At December 28, 2019, \$68.7 million of insurance reserves were included on the consolidated balance sheets, representing \$35.6 million and \$33.1 million of reserves for professional malpractice claims and workers' compensation claims, respectively.
-At December 29, 2018, \$72.2 million of insurance reserves were included on the consolidated balance sheets, representing \$44.1 million and \$28.1 million of reserves for professional malpractice claims and workers' compensation claims, respectively.
+At December 28, 2019, \$68.7 million of insurance reserves were included on the consolidated balance sheets, representing \$35.6 million and \$33.1 million of reserves for professional malpractice claims and workers' compensation claims, respectively, and represent the Company's best estimate of exposure.
+At December 29, 2018, \$72.2 million of insurance reserves were included on the consolidated balance sheets, representing \$44.1 million and \$28.1 million of reserves for professional malpractice claims and workers' compensation claims, respectively, and represent the Company's best estimate of exposure.